JJ-JianJiao/j-note/markdown/README.md

     ###### header 6
     ```
 3. Paragraph Text & Emphasis.
-	*a. in some cases if we want to change the new line, it needs to hit two "enter" key.*
+	*a. in some cases if we want to change the new line, it needs to hit two "enter" key. or enter two spaces + enter*
 	*b.
 Emphasis:*
 		(1) Italy:
 		`_content_` : underscore the contents